niamu/image-pipeline/README.md

 # image-pipeline

-This is a [Rust](https://www.rust-lang.org) CLI tool currently only used in generating WebP image assets of cards from the [Digimon Card Game (2020)](https://world.digimoncard.com/), but potentially will be modified for more generic use in the future.
+This is a [Rust](https://www.rust-lang.org) CLI tool used to compress and scale images into WebP.

 ## Usage